mwgeurts/viewray_mlc/README.md

 ## Compatibility and Requirements

-This tool has been tested with ViewRay version 3.5 treatment software, Sun Nuclear IC Profiler software version 3.3.1.31111, and MATLAB 8.3 - 8.4.
+This tool has been tested with ViewRay version 3.5 treatment software and Sun Nuclear IC Profiler software version 3.3.1.31111 on MATLAB 8.3 and 8.4.
 The Parallel Computing toolbox (version 6.4 and 6.5 tested) and a CUDA-compatible GPU are required to run GPU based interpolation (CPU interpolation is automatically supported if not present).